Roles and Processes for Working in Metlakatla Territory

 To understand the bounds of our Traditional Territory, please see this map If you want clarification as to whether your proposed project is within our Traditional Territory, or not, please contact us at firstname.lastname@example.org.

 For projects that require provincial decisions, provincial engagement with Metlakatla may be guided by the BC-Coastal First Nations Reconciliation Protocol

 Still have questions?

-The Metlakatla Stewardship Office asks all proponents contemplating development in Metlakatla territory to contact the MSO as early in the development process as possible.
+The Metlakatla Stewardship Society asks all proponents contemplating development in Metlakatla territory to contact the MSS as early in the development process as possible.